Filter Results in the Events View

 After the initial filter and query submission, you can continue to use the options in the query bar to refine results, with two added methods of filtering the results.

-• In Version 11.5 and later, you can filter events by exploring meta keys and meta values in the results in the Filter Events panel, which is a Beta release feature.
+- You can filter events by exploring meta keys and meta values in the results in the Events Meta panel, which is a Beta release feature.
 This allows you to pivot through the metadata as you can in the Navigate view, and offers the added convenience of immediately seeing the matching events in sequence in the Events panel based on your drill point.
 The administrator can enable or disable this feature as describe in the System Configuration Guide.

 Filter Meta Information using Events Meta Panel